elston-jja/Notes/Other/Cisco_AnyConnect_ArchLinux_Install_McMaster.md

 Once on the VPN, disconnect and make sure you now have the `McMasterProfile2012.xml` profile downloaded in `/opt/cisco/anyconnect/profiles`.

-If any problem arrises where you get a "file move error", try restarting and trying again.
+If any problem arrises where you get a "file move error", try restarting your PC and trying again.